-UX means also to know your user and their behavior so you can anticipate and give more freedom to use and read your content.
+UX also means knowing your user and their behavior, so you can anticipate and give more freedom to use and read your content.
 Just like the example above, the print button is a great integration for recipe pages.

 Since we are talking about writing for SEO, you need to include tags to let search engines know how your piece is structured.
 Title tag has a high influence on your piece of content because it will be displayed as the big blue link in search engine results:

-There are some tips you could follow for generating CTR:
+There are some copywriting techniques you could follow for generating clickthrough rates:

-- Create actionable titles, asking to the user’s question: What’s in it for me?
+- Create actionable titles, asking the user’s question: What’s in it for me?